oeed/cclite/README.md

 TODO:
 -----

-Verify all functions work, fix those that are broken.
+Verify all functions work for 0.9.0 upgrade, fix those that are broken.

-Fix random freezes.

 Add in more error checking